awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 While the scale\-out activity is in progress, all scale\-in activities initiated by scaling policies are blocked until the instances finish warming up\.

-## Create a CloudWatch alarm \(console\)<a name="policy-creating-alarm-console"></a>
+## Create CloudWatch alarms for the metric high and low thresholds \(console\)<a name="policy-creating-alarm-console"></a>

-You can use the following procedure to create two CloudWatch alarms, one for scaling out \(alarm high\) and the other for scaling in \(alarm low\)\.
-When the specified threshold of an alarm is reached, for example, because the traffic has increased, the alarm goes into the ALARM state\.
-This state change sends a notification to the scaling policy associated with the alarm\.
-The policy then instructs Amazon EC2 Auto Scaling how to respond to the notification, such as by adding or removing a specified number of instances\.
+You can use the CloudWatch console to create two alarms, one for scaling out \(metric high\) and the other for scaling in \(metric low\)\.
+When the threshold of an alarm is breached, for example, because the traffic has increased, the alarm goes into the ALARM state\.
+This state change invokes the scaling policy associated with the alarm\.
+The policy then instructs Amazon EC2 Auto Scaling how to respond to the alarm breach, such as by adding or removing a specified number of instances\.

-**To create a CloudWatch alarm that monitors CPU utilization**
+**Example: To create a CloudWatch alarm for the metric high threshold**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. If necessary, change the region\.
-From the navigation bar, select the region where your Auto Scaling group resides\.
+1. If necessary, change the Region\.
+From the navigation bar, select the Region where your Auto Scaling group resides\.

-1. In the navigation pane, choose **Alarms** and then choose **Create alarm**\.
+1. In the navigation pane, choose **Alarms, All alarms** and then choose **Create alarm**\.

-1. <a name="step-create-alarm-start"></a>Choose **Select metric**\.
+1. Choose **Select metric**\.

 1. On the **All metrics** tab, choose **EC2**, **By Auto Scaling Group**, and enter the Auto Scaling group's name in the search field\.
 Then, select `CPUUtilization` and choose **Select metric**\.
 The **Specify metric and conditions** page appears, showing a graph and other information about the metric\.